Shipshape: The Best Boat Cleaners for Sparkle and Shine

 Better Boat has developed a powerful cleaner that works on fiberglass, metal and painted hulls.
 It removes waterline stains, mold, mildew and grime effortlessly.
 This stuff even removes rust stains!

 It doesn't contain harmful acids, so it's entirely safe for use and won't harm your skin.
 It comes in 32 oz and is the fastest growing brand of cleaning products in the boat space.
-This is an excellent product.
+This is an excellent product and one of our best boat soaps.

 This Meguir's is the four-piece complete set for all your fiberglass hull needs.
 It consists of a restoration system to bring your hull back to life.